roshanis/10kings/chapter2_alauddin_khilji_final.md

 How do you explain to a child that politics is deadlier than ancestry, that survival requires the elimination of potential threats, even innocent ones?
 How do you tell him that his father said we were "good Muslims now," but it wasn't enough?

-The muezzin's call for the final night prayer drifts into my cell.
+The muezzin's call for *isha namaz*, the final night prayer, drifts into my cell.
 Outside these walls: boots on stone as guards patrol.
 A woman weeping three cells away, Sergeant Khutlugh's wife, Fatima, pregnant with their third child, waiting to be sold.
 The scratch of scribes' pens, recording names for the executioner, calculating prices for the slave markets.
 My own heartbeat, entirely too fast.

 Two days have passed since I last ate.
 Anything I try to swallow comes back up.
 My beard has grown wild, itching constantly.
 The chain around my ankle has worn a raw sore that weeps clear fluid and stinks of infection.
 The whole cell reeks of fear and unwashed flesh.
-Three weeks ago, I was a cavalry commander who washed before every prayer.
+Three weeks ago, I was a cavalry commander who performed *wudu* before every *namaz*.
 Now I'm an animal waiting for slaughter.

 Before they come, before dawn breaks and the executioner calls my name, there is a man you need to know about.
 The one who changed warfare in India forever.
 The genius who stopped the Mongol hordes when everyone said it was impossible.
 The revolutionary who proved that economics wins wars as surely as swords.
 The Sultan who taught me that the greatest danger isn't your enemies but being useful to someone who sees people as problems to be systematically solved.